petergridge/CustomWidgets/README.md

 - set the feeds up as documented in the AppDaemon HADashboard documentation.
 - interval setting defines the speed of the ticker
 - recent sets the maximum number of stories to show.

+# Evaluated Icon
+Modifies the icon based on the 'eval' of a rule provided.

+This is an extension of the AppDaemon Icon widget that sets the icon based on the state of the monitored entity.
+This widget allows for the evaluation of a rule for example '< 10' so a numeric rule can be used to modify an icon and it's colour.
+I use this to show the battery/charging status of the tablets on my network.